awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-add.md

      This ensures that when a Configure event occurs, all of the instance's CPU resources are immediately available\.
    + Make the `exceeded threshold` time significantly longer than the time required to process a Configure event, perhaps 5 minutes\.

-     For more information, see [Using Automatic Load\-based Scaling](workinginstances-autoscaling-loadbased.md)\.
+     For more information, see [Using automatic load\-based scaling](workinginstances-autoscaling-loadbased.md)\.
 **Availability Zone/Subnet**
 If the stack is not in a VPC, this setting is labeled ** Availability Zone** and lists the region's zones\.
 You can use this setting to override the default Availability Zone you specified when you created the stack\.
 If the stack is running in a VPC, this setting is labeled **Subnet** and lists the VPC's subnets\.
 You can use this setting to override the default subnet you specified when you created the stack\.